theopn/kickstart.vim/README.md

 ### Post Installation

-Run the following command and then you are ready to go!
+Run the following command and launch Vim again, and you are ready to go!

 ```bash
 vim +PlugInstall +qa